particle-iot/docs/src/content/getting-started/console/console.md

 The left side of the page contains a real-time log of events passing through the cloud.
 You'll get the name, data, timestamp and the device name associated with each event as it comes in.
 Oh Yeah!
 And, if you click on the event, you can see the event data.

+#### Exporting events

+The [Event Viewer Tool](/tools/cloud-tools/events/) can be used if you want to export events to a file or spreadsheet.

 #### How to publish events

 Publishing events can be achieved in multiple ways: